 Re-wetting bogs through drain blocking and wider peatland restoration may also increase wildfire resilience.
-Some re-wetted areas will definitely present a barrier to wildfires in most conditions.
-However, the scale of peatland restoration is currently small relative to the whole landscape and fire fronts could be expansive before any kind of rewetted landscape is encountered.
+Some re-wetted areas will present a barrier to wildfires in most conditions.
+However, the scale of peatland restoration is currently small relative to the whole landscape and fire fronts could be expansive before any kind of re-wetted landscape is encountered.
+The ambition within the Cairngorms National Park is to bring some 38000ha of peatland under restoration.
+This is a challenging target, but the full extent of peatland restoration can only influence a small proportion of a 4500km2 area.
 It is also the case that many restored areas will still dry out to a significant extent during periods of sustained dry weather and will not be an effective barrier to fire.
 Peatland restoration will also not increase fire resilience across large areas of dry heath which is the dominant vegetation type across much of the National Park.
 Peatland restoration is likely to increase wildfire resilience to some extent over time, but its impact is not yet known.